sspheng/Projects/README.md

 7. Conclusion

 DATA DESCRIPTION: The main focus on this notebook is to predict the variations of temperature that have occurred in the city of India with past 5 years.
 We will be examining a time series dataset and utilizing visualizations to better understand the data.
-Additionally, we will be employing ARIMA to predict the weather patterns from data description below:
+Additionally, we will be employing ARIMA to predict the weather patterns from data description:
-Meantemp
-Humidity
-Wind speed
-meanpressure
+Meantemp; Humidity; Wind speed; meanpressure

 ++++++++++++++++++++++++++++++++++++++++++